SudheerBabuA/NoteApp/README.md

 # NoteApp

-Use Guidelines
-developed backend services using NodeJS
+developed backend services using Node.JS(MangoDB for storage)